 Samuel Wallace Smedley pioneered the British canning industry in the 1920s.
 Canned food was important before the widespread domestic use of refrigerators and freezers.

 Samuel Wallace Smedley (1877 – 1958) was born to a poor Quaker coal dealer in Aston, Warwickshire.
-Raised in Evesham, Worcestershire, he left school at the age of eleven and worked as a street hawker selling oranges and flowers.
-He later found work as a salesman at a local fruit firm.
-He was transferred to the Wisbech branch where he demonstrated considerable flair as a buyer.
+Raised in Evesham, Worcestershire, he left school at the age of eleven and found employment as a door-to-door salesman selling primroses.
+At the age of 18 he found work as a salesman at an Evesham fruit firm.
+Within a year he was promoted to manager of the Wisbech branch where he demonstrated considerable flair as a buyer.

-In 1905 he entered business for himself as a fruit and potato merchant.
+With savings of £250, Smedley entered into business for himself as a fruit and potato merchant from 1905.
 He established operations in London, Wisbech, Evesham, Maidstone and Worcester.
 It grew to become one of the largest fruit and vegetable firms in Britain.

-In 1921 Smedley, by now a wealthy man, pleaded guilty to tax evasion, and was fined £500 plus court costs.
+Smedley, by now a wealthy man, pleaded guilty to tax evasion in 1921, and was fined £500 plus court costs.
 Upon hearing the outcome he promptly fainted in the courtroom.

 Fortunately for Smedley, the canning industry in Britain boomed, with National Canning Co at the forefront.
-By 1931 it was the largest canning operation in Britain, with an annual output of over 20 million cans from five sites, and around 20 percent of the canned goods market.
+It was the largest canning operation in Britain by 1931, with an annual output of over 20 million cans from five sites, and around 20 percent of the canned goods market.
 By this time the company had an authorized capital of £350,000.

 At peak periods the Wisbech site alone produced 500,000 cans of fruit and vegetables every day, with around half of production dedicated to peas.
 The plant was open 24 hours a day and employed nearly 800 people.
 Peak operations lasted for seven months.
 During the off-season, the likes of pork & beans were produced.

-In 1931 the Paddock Wood site was expanded from a staff of 120 girls to 1,000 girls and 100 men; the site focused on vegetable and apple canning.
-In 1931 a large factory in Dundee was acquired.
+The Paddock Wood site was expanded in 1931 from a female staff of 120 to 1,000 women and 100 men; the site focused on vegetable and apple canning.
+A large factory in Dundee was acquired in 1931.
 In 1932 a factory in Spalding, Lincolnshire was erected.
 In 1932 a former jam factory in Ely was acquired to tin fruit.

 In 1932 the Norseland Canning Company of Leeds was acquired with 400 to 500 employees.
 This introduced the company to fish canning.
 In 1933 a large fish canning factory was opened in Dundee.